finaptic/terms-and-conditions/In_App_Test_Only/Finaptic_Privacy_Agreement_Test.md

 It also tells you about your privacy rights and responsibilities.

-If you have questions, you can contact our Privacy Officer by email at privacy@finaptic.com or by mail at: Privacy Officer, 611 Belmont Ave Westmount, QC, H3Y 2W1
+If you have questions, you can contact our Privacy Officer by email at privacy@finaptic.com or by mail at: Privacy Officer, 600 rue de la Gauchetière ouest, 12e, Montréal, QC H3B 4L2.

 ### Personal Information You Give to Us